perama-v/GoL2/descriptions/frontend_spec_creator.md

 ## Description

-An accompanying module for the Canonical GoL2.
+An accompanying module for the Infinite GoL2.

 A user may mint a genesis state of their own, but must first participate in the game and interact with the tokens that other users have created.